Quebec French: Mutual intelligibility with other varieties of French

-Quebec French was once stigmatized, including by some Québécois themselves as well as Metropolitan French and others in the Francophonie.
-Quebec French was considered by them as a low-class dialect, a sign of a lack of education, or a corruption due to its use of words/structures from Ancien Régime French and sometimes simply due to its differences from standardardized Metropolitan French.

-Historically, the use of dialectal forms of Quebec French (such as joual) was discouraged in mainstream media and seldom used for theatre plays.
-However, in 1968 Michel Tremblay's play Les Belles-sœurs was a major success, marking a turning point.
-Today, many speakers feel freer to choose a register when speaking, and Canadian media features individuals and characters who speak in a way that reflects Quebec culture and the different registers of the language.

 Relation to European French

-Historically speaking, the closest relative of Quebec French is the 17th-century koiné of Paris.
+Historically speaking, the closest relative of Quebec French is the 17th and 18th-century koiné of Paris.

 Formal Quebec French uses essentially the same orthography and grammar as the French of France, with few exceptions, and exhibits moderate lexical differences.
 Differences in grammar and lexicon become more marked as language becomes more informal.

 While phonetic differences also decrease with greater formality, Quebec and European accents are readily distinguishable in all registers.
 Over time, European French has exerted a strong influence on Quebec French.
-The phonological features traditionally distinguishing informal Quebec French and formal European French have gradually acquired varying sociolinguistic status, so that certain traits of Quebec French are perceived neutrally or positively by Quebecers, while others are perceived negatively.
+The phonological features traditionally distinguishing informal Quebec French and formal European French have gradually acquired varying sociolinguistic status, so that certain traits of Quebec French are perceived neutrally or positively by Quebecois, while others are perceived negatively.